MarkD117/NexTech/README.md

 ### Deleting a Product

 If an admin wants to delete a product they can select the delete button on the product or product detail pages.
 When the delete button is clicked, a modal will appear asking for confirmation that the user does actually want to delete the product in question.
-This prevents the user from accidentally deleting an incorrect product.
+This prevents an admin from accidentally deleting an incorrect product.

 <p align="center">
     <img src="documentation/features/delete-modal.png"/>